under construction

 FOUR-PORT GENERAL COVERAGE RECEIVER SPLITTER

 This is a splitter based on a different principle with only three cores in total, only one core is used to split in two.
-Based on a principle also (re-)published by John Bryant an Bill Bowers: Rolling your own splitter.
+Based on a principle also (re-)published by John Bryant and Bill Bowers: Rolling your own splitter.

 With three toroid sets you first split in two with the first set, and afterwards you split both outputs another time in two.
 Result: a four output port unit with only three toroid sets.
 Keep in mind that this is the practical maximum without the need for additional amplification.
 A least you reduce the signal with -6 dB.
 For stretching the pass-through frequency curve it was handy to add a small capacitor in between both sets of toroids.
 A gradual decay in signal is equalised with the capacitor to above 30 MHz, above 40 MHz it now has a dip.
 I've choosen 2x 27 pF to obtain an equalised pass-through.

-The cores used for each duo-core-set are: ex-Philips 23 mm 4C65 (purple) AL = 82 and an old 23 mm core comparable with Philips 3H1 (red + yellow) AL = 1850.
 Due to the rather low high-AL core a good Q and lower losses during tests.
 A little more windings are needed for 50 ohms to reach about 100 kHz as the lowest frequency, if you compare it with orange 3E25 cores.
-(Or use 23 or 25 mm 3F3, 3C85 or 3C11, with an AL around 2000.
-FT114A-77 is also usable.)

 50 ohm side turns: N = 12, split side: N = 2x 8 bifilar.
 Usable from under 100 kHz to above 30 MHz.
 This version is build in a fish tin as you can see.......
 It only smells if you connect a transmitter to it (HI).